btcpayserver/btcpayserver-doc/docs/Contribute/ContributeDevCode.md

 - For the next step make sure that you have Docker-Compose installed (included with Docker Desktop).
 Open a PowerShell terminal and navigate to your _clone local path_ and into the BTCPayServer.Tests directory with the command: `$ cd Documents/Github/btcpayserver/BTCPayServer.Tests`
 - The BTCPayServer.Tests project contains the docker files needed to run our docker commands that will start all the project dependencies and create a local Regtest network.
-- In Powershell, start the docker services with the command: `docker-compose up dev`
+- In Powershell, start the docker services with the command: `docker-compose up dev`(you must be in the BTCPayServer.Tests to run this command).
 - In your PowerShell terminal you will first see the necessary docker images being pulled, then containers being built.
 If the build is successful the containers will all show as done.

 ## Build Local BTCPayServer

-- Back in Visual Studio, right click the very top item in your Solution Explorer `Solution 'btcpayserver' (4 projects)` and choose Build Solution.
-In the output window, a successfull build will look something like this: `========== Build: 6 succeeded, 0 failed, 0 up-to-date, 0 skipped ==========`
+- Back in Visual Studio, click: `Build > Build Solution`
+- In the output window, a successful build will look something like this: `========== Build: 6 succeeded, 0 failed, 0 up-to-date, 0 skipped ==========`
-- Next press F5 or from the top menu: Debug > Start Debugging
+- Next press `Debug > Start Debugging`
-- First a console will open which shows information about the status of your local BTCPayServer.
+- First a Visual Studio debug console will open which shows information about the status of your local BTCPayServer.
 - Next a local BTCPay Server will be created in a web browser, showing on the home page that it's in `REGTEST` mode.
-You now will have three windows to view: BTCPayServer browser session, our Visual Studio debug console and our BTCPayServer.Tests powershell terminal.
+- You now will have three windows to view: BTCPayServer browser session, our Visual Studio debug console and our BTCPayServer.Tests powershell terminal.
 - Register a new user in your BTCPay Server and see the registration and login event is shown in your Visual Studio debug console.

-## See Visual Studio Code Changes In Your Local BTCPayServer
+## Visual Studio Code Changes In Your Local BTCPayServer
-- Make changes to code in Visual Studio (Ex: modify the `Welcome to your BTCPay&nbsp;Server` text in `\BTCPayServer\Views\Account\Login.cshtml` file)
+- Make changes to code in Visual Studio (Ex: modify the `Welcome to your BTCPay` text in the `~\BTCPayServer\Views\Account\Login.cshtml` file)
 - Refresh the page to see your text changes on the home page.
-- Some code changes require re-start of Debugging (F5) for changes to take effect.
+- Some code changes require re-start of Debugging for changes to take effect.
-- Use breakpoints in Visual Studio and see those breakpoints get hit when you try to use a feature in your local BTCPayServer instance.
+- Add breakpoints in Visual Studio and see those breakpoints get hit when you try to use a feature in your local BTCPayServer instance.

 ## Sync Forked BTCPayServer Repository
 - With many contributors adding code changes to the Master BTCPayServer Repository, sometimes your forked copy can fall behind, unless you merge new changes into your fork.
 - If you go to your Fork of BTCPayServer on www.Github.com you will see a message saying that your branch is behind by some commits.
 Example: This branch is 32 commits behind btcpayserver:master.
-- To update your fork, you can use GitBash or simply use Github Desktop by clicking through the synchronization prompts.
+- To update, you can use GitBash or simply use Github Desktop by clicking through the synchronization prompts.
 - Open a GitBash terminal and update your BTCPayServer repository with the following commands.
 - First always navigate to your _clone local path_ with the command: `$ cd Documents/Github/btcpayserver` and make sure you are on `master` branch.